-As viewed from the right (sprocket) side of the hub, the key spoke will run counterclockwise, and it will go to either the hole just to the right of the valve hole (as illustrated) or the second hole to the right, depending on how the rim is drilled.
+As viewed from the right (sprocket) side of the hub, the key spoke will run counterclockwise to either the hole just to the right of the valve hole (as illustrated) or the second hole to the right, depending on how the rim is drilled.
 The aim is to make the four spokes closest to the valve hole all angle away from the valve, giving easier access to the valve for inflation.

 Screw a nipple a couple of turns onto the key spoke to hold it in place.
 Next, put another spoke through the hub two holes away from the key spoke, so that there is one empty hole between them on the hub flange.
 This spoke goes through the rim 4 holes away from the key spoke, with 3 empty holes in between, not counting the valve hole.